 If the disk that’s failed is external, you can recover files to your Mac’s main drive.
-If, however, your Mac’s main disk has failed (in which case you’ll need to startup from an external disk, re-install macOS and then install Setapp and Disk Drill), you should recover data to an external drive.
+If, however, your Mac’s main disk has failed (in which case you’ll need to start up from an external disk, re-install macOS and then install Setapp and Disk Drill), you should recover data to an external drive.
 Never recover files from a failed hard drive to the same one that failed.

 When you’ve decided where to recover files to, and plugged in an external drive if necessary, open Setapp and launch Disk Drill.

-Click the hard drive that fail and click ’Recover’ to start scanning for data.
+Click the hard drive that fails and click ’Recover’ to start scanning for data.
 If the failed drive doesn’t show up, launch Disk Utility in your Mac’s Utilities folder and if it appears there, click on it and click First Aid.